 - There's also some work put into showing how characters who do evil things think and why they do what they do.
 While there are evil Mooks and The Dreaded, Sora and Dennis both have a lot of humanizing traits.
 Serena shows the mentality that leads people to becoming Black, since she wanted to be a soldier until she stopped to consider that her victims might be innocent.
 Sora suffers from a bad case of Fantastic Racism, but is shown to have grown up with no friends, trained not to ask questions and obey orders unquestioningly, and starts thinking for himself and avoiding commands once he makes real friends for the first time in his life.
 When at his worst, he also acts no different than the various one-off Mooks and it's strongly implied that his situation and mentality minus having found friends in Standard is the same as the Mooks.
-Kurosaki is a genocide survivor and is a Shell-Shocked Veteran trying to rescue his friends and family, who has become paranoid and unreasonable due to all he's lost and Dennis betraying the Lancers.
-Reiji's invasion of privacy has saved the lives of the three LID students and enabled him to ensure that his dimension isn't caught by surprise and destroyed the same way the Xyz dimension was.
+Kurosaki is a genocide survivor and a Shell-Shocked Veteran trying to rescue his friends and family, who has become paranoid and ruthless due to all he's lost.
+Reiji's invasion of privacy and ruthlessness has saved the lives of the three LID students and enabled him to ensure that his dimension isn't caught by surprise and destroyed the same way the Xyz dimension was.
 Duel Chaser 227 is a Corrupt Cop who became one in order to avoid poverty.
 Most of the Tops actually believe the lie that they are equals and friends with the Commons, when they're actually the oppressive ruling class in a Crapsack World.
 The Commons are starving and manipulated by their oppressors Bread and Circuses, but while the crowd can be nasty every individual member that we meet is genuinely nice or has a Hidden Heart of Gold somewhere.
 Shinji truly believes the only way to change the system is through violent revolution and his rebellion gets swallowed by Black and White Insanity, but ultimately pull a mass Heel–Face Turn.
 Jean-Michel Roget is just a greedy bastard, although he tries to justify his actions to himself by claiming Might Makes Right.